Quarter Pony - Ponies & Breeds

 Quarter Pony Article and Photos Copyrighted - see credits below

-Occasionally,a Quarter Horse does not reach the minimum height of 14 hands at maturity.
-While many are registered with AQHA anyway and simply not reported as being too small, this phenomenon may originally have led to the foundation of registries for the Quarter Pony.
-These ponies seem to bridge really well the gap between small ponies like the Shetland and horses of regular stock size, although a 14 hands Quarter Horse would surely do the trick, too, for most youth and small adults.
+The Quarter Pony seems to bridge the gap between small ponies like the Shetland and horses of regular stock size, really well, although a 14 hand Quarter Horse would surely do the trick, too, for most youth and small adults.

 Shopping - Business Products Services